 The best part of chalkboard art is if you mess up, you just wipe and start over.

 I forgot to mention, there’s also the option to just draw on a chalkboard.
 Freehand chalkboard art does require some skill though.
-But stenciling chalk board art does not!
+But stenciling chalkboard art does not!